 OM& A Costs shall be $223,432,000 for the 2001 Test Year and $217,363,000 for the 2002 Test Year, subject to any audit adjustments pursuant to the Merger Agreement;

-(b) Any positive or negative variances between actual OM & A Costs incurred and the amounts established in tolls for each Test Year of this Settlement will be for the exclusive account of TransCanada and subject to adjustments described in Articles 5 and 6
+(b) Any positive or negative variances between actual OM & A Costs incurred and the amounts established in tolls for each Test Year of this Settlement subject to adjustments described in Articles 5 and 6 will be for the exclusive account of TransCanada.

 4.4 Miscellaneous Revenue

-(a) Miscellaneous Revenue will be forecast by TransCanada for each Test Year during the Term of this Settlement and variances determined and applied in accordance with Section 4.4 (b) for Non-Discretionary Miscellaneous Revenue and Section 4.4 (c) Discretionary Miscellaneous Revenue.
+(a) Miscellaneous Revenue will be forecast by TransCanada for each Test Year during the Term of this Settlement and variances determined and applied in accordance with Section 4.4 (b) for Non-Discretionary Miscellaneous Revenue and Section 4.4 (c) for Discretionary Miscellaneous Revenue.

 (b) Non-Discretionary Miscellaneous Revenue

-Non-Discretionary Miscellaneous Revenue shall be forecast by TransCanada in each Test Year during the Term of this Settlement and applied in the determination the Net Revenue Requirement for toll making purposes in the applicable Test Year;
+Non-Discretionary Miscellaneous Revenue shall be forecast by TransCanada in each Test Year during the Term of this Settlement and included in the determination of the Net Revenue Requirement for toll making purposes in the applicable Test Year;

-(ii) Variances between forecast and actual Non-Discretionary Miscellaneous Revenue earned in each Test Year during the Term of this Settlement shall be recorded in a Flow-Through Deferral Account and applied to the subsequent year’s Net Revenue Requirement.
+(ii) Variances between forecast and actual Non-Discretionary Miscellaneous Revenue earned in each Test Year during the Term of this Settlement shall be recorded in a Flow-Through Deferral Account and included in the subsequent year’s Net Revenue Requirement.

 (c) Discretionary Miscellaneous Revenue

-For the 2001 Test Year an amount equal to $40,000,000 of Discretionary Miscellaneous Revenue shall be applied to the Net Revenue Requirement.
-For the 2002 Test Year, the amount of Discretionary Miscellaneous Revenue to be applied to the Net Revenue Requirement shall be determined and approved by the TTF in accordance with section 18.4 prior to finalizing the 2002 Test Year application.
+For the 2001 Test Year an amount equal to $40,000,000 of Discretionary Miscellaneous Revenue shall be included in the Net Revenue Requirement.
+For the 2002 Test Year, the amount of Discretionary Miscellaneous Revenue to be included in the Net Revenue Requirement shall be approved by the TTF in accordance with section 18.4 prior to finalizing the 2002 Test Year application.

-Variances between forecast and actual Discretionary Miscellaneous Revenue earned in each Test Year during the Term of this Settlement shall be recorded in a Flow-Through Deferral Account and applied to the subsequent year’s Net Revenue Requirement.
+Variances between forecast and actual Discretionary Miscellaneous Revenue earned in each Test Year during the Term of this Settlement shall be recorded in a Flow-Through Deferral Account and included in the subsequent year’s Net Revenue Requirement.

 Discretionary Miscellaneous Revenue earned in each Test Year of this Settlement will be subject to Article 9.